Your browser is not optimized for viewing this website.

 with L. Evans

 DESCRIPTION: AKC Rally is intended as a stepping-stone to the more formal AKC obedience, with many exhibitors doing rally prior to competitive obedience.
+Rally is divided into the following levels: Rally Novice and Intermediate both performed on-leash, followed by off-leash Advanced, Excellent, and Master levels.
+(Rally Intermediate is an optional level.).
 Rally classes help prepare the handler/dog team to compete competitively in Rally and have fun working on obedience skills at the same time.
+The focus of Introduction to Rally is on the various signs that will be used in Rally Novice, Intermediate, and Advance.

 PREREQUISITE: